CABLE-LSM/meorg_client/meorg_client/docs/cli.md

 }
 ```

+## Get your Model Output ID

+As most of the commands act with respect to a given model output, you must first establish the `$MODEL_OUTPUT_ID` to use.

+1. Go to modelevaluation.org.
+2. Select "Model Outputs" from the main navigation.
+3. Select the appropriate subset (i.e. Owned by Me).
+4. Click the appropriate model output.
+5. The `$MODEL_OUTPUT_ID` will be displayed in the copy box at the top of the page.

-Once credentials are set up, you may use the command-line utilities listed alphabetically below.
+Once credentials are set up and you have your `$MODEL_OUTPUT_ID`, you may use the command-line utilities listed alphabetically below.
 However, given the asynchronous nature of the server requests, a typical workflow is more useful.

 ## Typical Workflow